PapercraftTeam/TSLanguage/README.md

 All keywords are aviliable by typing "help" in the program.

+# TSL's other defination

+As genural we suggest you to call it "T Script Language", but if you like, see these names below.

+Toy Stupid Language(We don't perfer that!)

+or whatever you like.

 # Another Major Problem That Might Fix

 We were planned to make it object-oriented at first, but because of tech. problems, we could only make it process-oriented.